CesiumGS/3d-tiles/extensions/3DTILES_bounding_volume_S2/0.0.0/README.md

 ## Heights

 The S2 cell itself is used to specify an area on the surface of the ellipsoid.
-To create a bounding volume, the `minumumHeight` and `maximumHeight` properties must be specified.
+To create a bounding volume, the `minimumHeight` and `maximumHeight` properties must be specified.
 These heights must be specified in meters above the WGS84 ellipsoid.

 ## Subdivision